Necrotizing Enterocolitis

 • Sometimes surgery or percutaneous drainage

-The mortality rate is 20 to 30%.
+The mortality rate is approximately 25% in confirmed cases overall, 35% in infants requiring surgery, and 40% in infants with birthweight < 1 kg (1).
 Aggressive support and judicious timing of surgical intervention maximize the chance of survival.

 Support

-Nonsurgical support is sufficient in > 75% of cases.
+Nonsurgical support is sufficient in approximately50 to 75% of cases (2).
 Feedings must be stopped immediately if NEC is suspected, and the intestine should be decompressed with a double-lumen nasogastric tube attached to intermittent suction.
-Appropriate colloid and crystalloid parenteral fluids must be given to support circulation because extensive intestinal inflammation and peritonitis may lead to considerable 3rd-space fluid loss.
+Appropriate colloid and crystalloid parenteral fluids must be given to support circulation because extensive intestinal inflammation and peritonitis may lead to considerable third-space fluid loss.

-The infant requires close monitoring; frequent complete reevaluation (eg, at least every 12 hours); and serial abdominal x-rays, complete blood counts (CBCs) including platelet counts, and blood gases.
+The infant requires close monitoring; frequent complete reevaluation (eg, at least every 12 hours); and serial abdominal radiographs, complete blood counts (CBCs) including platelet counts, and blood gas analysis.

 Surgery

-Surgical intervention is needed in < 25% of infants.
+Surgical intervention is needed in approximately 25 to 50% of infants (2).
 Absolute indications are intestinal perforation (pneumoperitoneum), signs of peritonitis (often absent in NEC but include absent intestinal sounds and diffuse guarding and tenderness or erythema and edema of the abdominal wall), or aspiration of purulent material from the peritoneal cavity by paracentesis.
 Surgery should be considered for an infant with NEC whose clinical and laboratory conditions worsen despite nonsurgical support.

-Primary percutaneous peritoneal drainage is an option and can be done at the bedside.
+Primary percutaneous peritoneal drainage is an option and can be performed at the bedside.
 In this procedure, the surgeon makes an incision in the right lower quadrant through which the abdomen is irrigated with warm saline solution.
 A drain is then placed to allow continued drainage of the abdomen.
 When drainage has stopped, the drain can be pulled back a little each day and subsequently removed.
-This procedure is done more commonly in very sick, extremely low-birth-weight infants who would be at risk if taken to an operating room; however, it may be associated with a higher mortality.
+This procedure is performed more commonly in very sick, extremely low-birth-weight infants (< 1 kg) who would be at risk if taken to an operating room; however, it may be associated with a higher mortality.
+Some, but not all, patients undergoing percutaneous peritoneal drainage require additional surgery.

 Strictures secondary to NEC require resection.